go-goyave/goyave/docs_src/src/guide/basics/database.md

 If the `dbAutoMigrate` config option is set to true, all registered models will be automatically migrated when the server starts.

 ::: warning
-Automatic migrations **only creates** tables.
-Missing columns and indexes won't be created, modified columns won't be changed and unused columns won't be deleted.
+Automatic migrations **only create** tables, missing columns and missing indexes.
+They **wont't change** existing column’s type or delete unused columns.
 :::

 If you would like to know more about migrations using Gorm, read their [documentation](https://gorm.io/docs/migration.html).